lunarphp/lunar/docs/src/getcandy/images.md

 ### Extending with Lunar

-To enable image transformations on your models within GetCandy, simply add the `HasMedia` trait.
+To enable image transformations on your models within Lunar, simply add the `HasMedia` trait.

 ```php
 <?php